Tennessee State Route 10: Alabama to Shelbyville

+Rutherford County

 It then crosses a ridge and passes through Christiana to an intersection and short concurrency with SR 269 before crossing another ridge and entering Murfreesboro.
 US 231/SR 10 first goes through a suburban area with a few businesses before having an interchange with I-24.
 The highway then goes north through a major business district before having a Y-intersection running concurrently with US 41/US 70S/SR 1/SR 99 and entering downtown.
 It then passes through downtown before coming to an intersection with SR 96, where SR 99 turns southwest to follow SR 96, US 41/US 70S/SR 1 continues north, and US 231/SR 10 turns northeast to run concurrently with SR 96.
 It begins passing through suburbs as SR 96 separates and turns east.
 US 231/SR 10 then has an intersection with SR 268 before passing by the VA hospital before leaving Murfreesboro soon after.
-It then passes through Waterhill and has an X-intersection with SR 266 before going through farmland again and crossing into Wilson County.
+It then passes through Walterhill and has an X-intersection with SR 266 before going through farmland again and crossing into Wilson County.

-Murfreesboro to Kentucky
+Wilson and western Trousdale Counties

 US 231/SR 10 then immediately has an intersection with SR 452 (Bill France Boulevard), which provides access to Nashville Superspeedway and I-840, before passing right through the middle of Cedars of Lebanon State Park.
 It then immediately has an intersection with SR 265 before passing through more farmland and by a rock quarry before entering Lebanon just south of the I-40 interchange.
 It then has an interchange with I-40 and goes through a major business district, paralleling SR 266, before entering downtown and having an intersection with US 70 BUS/SR 24.
 US 231/SR 10 then continues north through downtown and has an intersection with US 70/SR 26 before going through some suburbs before leaving Lebanon.
 It then crosses over the Cumberland River at Hunter's Point to enter Trousdale County.
+It then passes through more farmland until near the small community of Castalian Springs, where it comes to an intersection with SR 25.